jtrudat/IntroToPython/Day5/Module1/Activity_1_PetFax_Introduction_Flask_Installation.md

 We have been asked by a local animal shelter to create an application that shares fun animal facts alongside photos of the animals available for adoption.
 They hope this will be a fun way to get potential adoptees to engage with the shelter and find the animals loving new homes.

 They just want us to create a proof of concept so let's use this opportunity and use a whole new stack to build the application.
 We will use Python and Flask, and no database for this initial sample.
+All the activities for Day 5 will use the PetFax directory.

 They have given us some data to play around with, so let's get started!

 ## Setup

-The files are located in the [Day5\Module1\PetFax](PetFax) directory.
+The files are located in the [Day5/PetFax](../PetFax/) directory.
 It has a JSON file and images.
-Open the [pets.json](PetFax/pets.json) file and take a second to analyze the data structure.
+Open the [pets.json](../PetFax/pets.json) file and take a second to analyze the data structure.
 We won't use it for a little while, but it is still good to look it over before starting.

 ## Installing Flask